TamayoLeivaJ/Python-basics/README.md

 1. An array object of arbitrary homogeneous items<br>
 1. Fast mathematical operations over arrays<br>
 1. Linear Algebra, Fourier Transforms, Random Number Generation<br>

+> NumPy array is a new type of Python type object.
+But it can only contain values of a single type.